Alignak-monitoring-contrib/alignak-demo/README.rst

     # Detach a screen session identified as "alignak-webui"
     ./alignak_webui_start.sh
     # This will run the alignak-webui-uwsgi in a screen session.
 If you do not mind about a
-    # backend screen, you should run: alignak-webui-uwsgi
+    # WebUI screen, you should run: alignak-webui-uwsgi

     ps -aux | grep uwsgi
         root 26312  0.0  0.0  17096   2076 13  I+J  10:23AM 0:00.00 /bin/sh /usr/local/bin/alignak-webui-uwsgi